vpolaris/Podman-Vaultwarden/README.md

 ```
 This is what a good answer looks like

-If you failed to resolve your hostname, you can and an entry in /etc/hosts for Linux or C:\Windows\System32\drivers\etc\hosts (you need admin rights in both case
+If you failed to resolve your hostname, you can add an entry in /etc/hosts for Linux or C:\Windows\System32\drivers\etc\hosts for Windows (you need admin rights in both case
 this entry shoube this format
 + 192.168.xxx.xxx vault.bitwarden.lan